alinz/react-native-swiss-knife/README.md

 # React Native Swiss Knife

 This project is created to fill the gap of missing common APIs in react-native.
-Every native and JS code separated by modules so You don't have to put all the modules into your project in order to use only one.

-## The Truth
+## Reasons

-It's kind of suck that for any small modules I have to create a repo and then find a name that hopefully not taken by another dude.
-If you feel the pain, then help me fix this.
-I'm working on the clock to make this module fully functional with `rnpm`. at the moment you should do it manually.
+It's kind of suck that for any small modules I have to create a repo and then find a name that hopefully not taken by another developer.
+If you feel the pain, then help me fix this by just gathering all the small focused native modules.

 ## Contribution